 Dr. Mary Boyce has served as a member of our Board since April 2018.
 Dr. Boyce is the chair of our technology committee, a role she has held since October 2018, and a member of our nominating and corporate governance committee, a role she has held since August 2018.
 Dr. Boyce is Provost of Columbia University in the City of New York, where she was also Dean of The Fu Foundation School of Engineering and Applied Science and the Morris A. and Alma Schapiro Professor of Engineering.
 Prior to joining Columbia University in 2013, Dr. Boyce served on the faculty of the Massachusetts Institute of Technology ("MIT") for over 25 years, leading the Mechanical Engineering Department from 2008 to 2013.
-She holds a BS degree in engineering science and mechanics from Virginia Tech, and MS and Ph.D. degrees in mechanical engineering from MIT.
+She holds a B.S. degree in engineering science and mechanics from Virginia Tech, and M.S. and Ph.D. degrees in mechanical engineering from MIT.
 Dr. Boyce's research focuses on materials and mechanics, particularly in the areas of multi-scale and nonlinear mechanics of polymers and soft composites, and her work has been documented in over 170 archival journal articles spanning materials, mechanics, and physics.
 She has mentored over 40 M.S. thesis students and over 25 Ph.D. students and has been widely recognized for her scholarly contributions, including election as a fellow of the American Society of Mechanical Engineers, the American Academy of Arts and Sciences, and the National Academy of Engineering.
-We believe Dr. Boyce is qualified to serve on our board of directors because of her extensive leadership experience and because she is a distinguished engineer and academic leader in the field of engineering.
+We believe Dr. Boyce is qualified to serve on our Board because of her extensive leadership experience and because she is a distinguished engineer and academic leader in the field of engineering.

 Jim F. Anderson has served as a member of our Board since June 2021.
-Mr. Anderson is a member of our compensation committee and nominating and governance committee, roles he has held since June 2021.
-He is currently employed by Google (an information technology company), where he serves as Managing Director for North American Partner Ecosystem and Channels and was a member of the GTM Advisory Board for CapitalG (the independent growth fund affiliated with Alphabet, Google's parent company) from February 2020 to February 2022.
+Mr. Anderson is the chair of our nominating and governance committee and a member of our compensation committee, roles he has held since July 2021.
+He is currently employed by Google (an information technology company), where he serves as

+Vice President for North American Partner Ecosystem and Channels and was a member of the GTM Advisory Board for CapitalG (the independent growth fund affiliated with Alphabet, Google's parent company) from February 2020 to February 2022.
 Mr. Anderson has served in an executive position with Google since September 2018.
 Prior to joining Google, Mr. Anderson served as a Vice President of the cloud service provider business of Hewlett Packard Enterprises (a computer services company) from April 2016 to August 2018.
 Prior to his work with Hewlett Packard Enterprises, he served as President of the Americas for BAE Systems Applied Intelligence (an organization focused on cybercrime and risk in the connected world) from February 2014 to April 2016.
 Prior to joining BAE Systems, Mr. Anderson held various executive positions with Cisco Systems (a telecommunications company) from August 2005 to January 2014 and Dell (an information technology company) from February 2002 to October 2004.
 Prior to Dell, Mr. Anderson had a 13 year career with Hewlett Packard (an information technology company) where he held various positions from September 1988 to January 2002.
 Mr. Anderson started his professional career with Accenture (a global professional services company) and was there from July 1986 to August 1988.
-Mr. Anderson holds a master of business administration degree from The Wharton School of the University of Pennsylvania and a bachelor's degree in electrical engineering and computer science from Princeton University.
-We believe Mr. Anderson is qualified to serve on our board of directors as a result of his expertise in leveraging emerging Cloud, Artificial Intelligence and Data Analytics technologies, as well as his business knowled
+Mr. Anderson holds a master's degree in business administration from The Wharton School of the University of Pennsylvania and a bachelor's degree in electrical engineering and computer science from Princeton University.
+We believe Mr. Anderson is qualified to serve on our Board as a result of his expertise in leveraging emerging Cloud, Artificial Intelligence and Data Analytics technologies, as well as his business knowledge and his background in electrical engineering and computer science.